 Applications may be filed after completion of the junior year in high school.
+Early admission will be granted to superior students who have completed the required tests and are taking the necessary senior subjects.
 Transfer applicants may apply during the school year preceding proposed entry.
 Closing dates for applications are December 1 for second semester, April 15 for summer sessions, and July 1 for first semester.
 An application fee of \$15 is required of each applicant who is new to the University.
 All questions concerning admission should be directed to the Office of Admissions, 116 South Indiana, Bloomington, Indiana 47401.

 University Division.
 All students entering Indiana University directly from high school and all students transferring to the University during their freshman year enter the University Division.
-The chief purpose of the University Division is to guide you toward your educational goal.
-As a freshman you will be assigned a faculty counselor (usually in your major department), who advises you in your program planning and assists you with any academic questions or problems.
+The chief purpose of the University Division is to guide the treshman student toward his educational goal.
+Each freshman is assigned a faculty counselor (usually in his major department), who advises him in his program-planning and assists him with any academic questions or problems.

-All new freshmen should participate in the preregistration program held in July, and all freshmen will be expected to participate in the fall orientation program on campus, which acquaints them with organizations and services of the University and instructs them in study techniques.
+All new freshmen should participate in the preregistration program held in July and all freshmen will be expected to participate in the fall orientation program on campus, which acquaints them with organizations and services of the University and instructs them in study techniques.